iluwatar/java-design-patterns/composite/README.md

 }
 ```

-Then we have a messenger to carry messages
+Then we have a messenger to carry messages:

 ```java
 public class Messenger {